Daniel Carlson: 2018 season

+The 2019 season was a relative disappointment for Carlson, struggling on conversion at longer distances.
+He went 10-for-16 with field goals attempts between 40–49 yards, and missed both attempts beyond 50 yards (51 and 53 yards).
+Carlson's field goal conversion rate for the season dropped 20 points from his 2018 season to 73.1%.

+2020 season

 On April 16, 2020, Carlson was re-signed to a one-year contract.
 During the 2020 offseason, Carlson switched his jersey number from 8 to 2 in order for quarterback Marcus Mariota to wear number 8.
 In Week 1 against the Carolina Panthers, Carlson was a perfect 4-for-4 on his extra point and field goal attempts, including a career long 54-yard field goal, during the 34–30 road victory.
 Carlson was named the AFC Special Teams Player of the Week for his performance.
 Carlson was also named the AFC Special Teams Player of the Month for his performance the following December.